 John began his career in the marine industry over 30 years ago.
 Now Director of Operations and vessel Captain, he holds a Master 500GT Near Coastal certification, Small Vessel Machinery Operator (SMVO), and has completed programs in Marine Emergency Duties STCW95 and Marine First Aid.

 Rachel was born and raised in Niagara Falls, Ontario.
 She has a Bachelor of Science, with a discipline in Kinesiology from Western University and Brock University.
 Rachel moved to Vancouver Island for the summer but was captivated by the coastal beauty.
-Employed with Orca Spirit for nine years now, Rachel is head of all sales and also handles organizational logistics, including maintenance of the gift shops, and coordination of boat and office crew and fleet.
+Employed with Orca Spirit for almost ten years now, Rachel is head of all sales and also handles organizational logistics, including maintenance of the gift shops, and coordination of boat and office crew and fleet.

 Originally from Burlington, Ontario, Hailey’s love for west coast scenery came from spending a lot of time with her family at beaches in Southern California.
 This made her mind up – move to Victoria in 2018.
 Having graduated from George Brown College with a degree in Hotel Management, Hailey joined Orca Spirit in 2019 as a Sales Coordinator, specializing in private charters, group bookings and social media.
 Her favorite whale is K44 “Ripple” and in her spare time, Hailey can be found soaking up some beautiful BC sun either hiking or spending time at the beach with her friends.